lavague-ai/LaVague/docs/docs/get-started/customization.md

 ### Custom URL and instructions

-When we use the CLI commands, we also provide a instuctions yaml file to the `file_path` option:
+When we use the CLI commands, we also provide a instructions yaml file to the `file_path` option:
 `lavague -i huggingface.yaml -c custom_file.py launch`

 Let's take a look at the default `huggingface.yaml` file we provide: